How To Use Spray.Bike

 Spray.Bike paint will adhere to most raw metal and painted surfaces without any major pre-prep.
 Painting over an existing paint job is preferable both it terms of prep work and durability.
 We recommend wet sanding with 300-800 (depending on the surface and material you are working with) being mindful to get the tricky spots.
 The goal is to rough up the surface and a good cleaning with soap and water prior to painting to give the paint the best surface to adhere to.

 Always ensure that all surfaces are completely clean and grease free.
 Any micro-film left from degreasers or cleaning products can create a barrier preventing Spray.Bike from adhering properly.
-NEVER use acetone or a product containing acetone, as reactivates the chemicals, weakening the paint.
-This included products like DEET insect repellent.
+NEVER use acetone or a product containing acetone, as it reactivates the chemicals, weakening the paint.
+This included products like DEET insect repellent and some sunscreens.

 A pure medical alcohol is recommended for the ultimate pre-paint cleaner - but do make sure all reside is removed with lint free rags.